Alternatives to Reverse Mortgages: Exploring Options

 • Interest rate – N/A; the investor’s profit is connected to how much your property value increases over time rather than interest collected on a debt

-A sale-leaseback combines two contracts into a single event.
+A sell and stay transaction combines two contracts into a single event.
 At closing, you’ll:

 • Pays property tax

-You’ll cash out all of your home equity based on competitive, data-driven pricing including valuation from an unbiased, third-party inspector.
-Plus, you can avoid the exhausting process of staging and showing your house to prospective buyers that comes with a traditional sale as well as juggling all the tasks and schedules of a move.
+You’ll cash out your home equity based and avoid the exhausting process of staging and showing your house to prospective buyers that comes with a traditional sale as well as juggling all the tasks and schedules of a move.

 Making the Right Choice for Your Financial Future